I know from personal experience how painful ingrown toenails can be. I've avoided toenail removal surgery with these techniques.

 - Cover with a bandage.

-This advice was given to me from my own podiatrist who I went to see after my former doctor had gotten pushy about giving me toenail removal surgery.
+This advice was given to me by my own podiatrist who I went to see after my former doctor had gotten pushy about giving me toenail removal surgery.

 The Good Doctor's Advice Saved Me!